Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction: Related Work

 A well-known approach for inductive theorem proving is the Boyer-Moore waterfall model \cite{waterfall}, which was invented for a first-order logic on Common Lisp \cite{lisp}.
 In the original waterfall model, a prover tries to apply any of the six techniques, including simplification, generalization and induction.
-If any of these techniques works, the prover stores the resulting sub-goals in a pool and continues to apply the six techniques until it empties the pool.
+If any of these techniques works, the prover stores the resulting sub-goals in a pool and continues to apply the techniques until it empties the pool.

 ACL2 \cite{acl2} is the latest incarnation of this line of work with industrial applications \cite{acl2_industry}.
 To decide how to apply induction, ACL2 estimates how good each induction scheme is by computing a score, called \textit{hitting ratio}, based on a fixed formula \cite{acl_book,induction}, and it proceeds with the induction scheme with the highest hitting ratio.
-Instead of computing a hitting ratio based on a fixed formula, we provide \selfie{} as a language, so that Isabelle experts can encode their expertise as assertions based on the syntactic structure of the inductive problem at hand and the semantics of its relevant constants.
 Heras \etal{} used ML4PG learning method to find patterns to generalize and transfer inductive proofs from one domain to another in ACL2 \cite{ml4pg_acl}.
+Instead of computing a hitting ratio, we provide \selfie{} as a language, so that Isabelle experts can encode their expertise as assertions.

+There are ongoing attempts to extend saturation-based superposition provers with induction: Cruanes presented an extension of typed superposition that can perform structural induction \cite{zipperposition}, while Reger \etal{} incorporated lightweight automated induction \cite{vampire_induction} to the Vampire prover \cite{vampire} and Hajdú \etal{} extended it to cover induction with generalization \cite{vampire_generalization}.
+Contrary to their work, our approach to proof by induction uses Isabelle's default \verb|induct| tactic, which we can use for arbitrary data types.

 For more expressive logics, Jiang \etal{} employed multiple waterfalls \cite{jiang} in HOL Light \cite{hollight}.
 However, to decide induction variables, they naively picked the first free variable with recursive type and left the selection of promising induction variables as future work.
 Passmore \etal{} developed the Imandra automated reasoning system \cite{imandra}, which also uses the waterfall model for its typed higher-order setting.
+For Isabelle/HOL, Dixon \etal{} developed IsaPlanner \cite{isaplanner}, a generic framework to encode proof plans \cite{proof_plan}.
+IsaPlanner can incorporate reasoning techniques, such as rippling \cite{rippling}, for proof by induction.
+For generalization, however, IsaPlanner naively generalizes all non-induction variables \cite{isaplanner_phd}.